ief015/open-konstruktor/docs/save-strings.md

 Save data is compressed with zlib (deflate level 9) and encoded to base64.

 Uncompressed data length is varied ([possibly due to a bug](#layer-2-metal)) when exported by the game, but not by much.
-Position of EOF in an empty save is `332B`.
+The minimum position of EOF is `332B`.

 The first 4 bytes are dimensions of the layers.
 They are `04 2C 04 1B`, representing the 44 (`2C`) columns of 27 (`1B`) elements.
 The `04` bytes